Neoteroi/GuardPost/README.md

 Notable differences are:
 1. GuardPost is abstracted from the code that executes it, so it's not bound to the context of a web framework.
 1. GuardPost implements both classes for use with synchronous code (not necessarily I/O bound), and classes using `async/await` syntax (optimized for authentication and authorization rules that involve I/O bound operations such as web requests and communications with databases).
-1. GuardPost leverages Python function decorators for the authorization part, so that any function can be wrapped to be executed after handling authorization.
+1. GuardPost leverages Python function decorators for the authorization part, so any function can be wrapped to be executed after handling authorization.
 1. The code API is simpler.

 ## Both for async/await and synchronous code